The 10 Most Common Skin Conditions

 - Shingrix is a non-live (inactivated), recombinant subunit vaccine given intramuscularly in two doses, with the second dose given 2 to 6 months after the first.

 - Shingrix has demonstrated a high rate of effectiveness (>90% effective).

 Zostavax (zoster vaccine live) was formerly available as a subcutaneous injection to prevent shingles, but in November 2020 Zostavax vaccine was discontinued in the United States.

 4. Hives (Urticaria)

-Seek urgent treatment or call 911 if your hives cover a large area of your body or they affect your breathing.
-Hives usually go away in 2 to 4 hours; however, in some people hives may persist for months or years.
-This is known as chronic urticaria.
+Seek urgent treatment or call 911 if your hives cover a large area of your body, your throat or facial area is swelling, or they affect your breathing.
+Hives usually go away in 2 to 4 hours; however, in some people hives may persist for months or years; this is known as chronic urticaria.

 Sunburns occur when there is too much exposure to ultraviolet (UV) light from the sun or sunlamps.
 The skin turns red, painful, hot to the touch, and may even peel away.